Decline in insect populations: United States and Western Europe

+Impacts

+Insect population decline affects ecosystems, and other animal populations, including humans.
+Insects are at "the structural and functional base of many of the world's ecosystems."
+A 2019 global review warned that, if not mitigated by decisive action, the decline would have a catastrophic impact on the planet's ecosystems.
+Birds and larger mammals that eat insects can be directly affected by the decline.
+Declining insect populations can reduce the ecosystem services provided by beneficial bugs, such as pollination of agricultural crops, and biological waste disposal.

+According to the Zoological Society of London, in addition to such loss of instrumental value, the decline also represents a loss of the declining species' intrinsic value.

 Countermeasures

+Overall policies and conventions

+The most influential factors, that can be counteracted, are habitat loss and degradation, pesticide use, and climate change.
+Policies at all levels of government across the globe are required to address these in a meaningful way.

 Much of the world's efforts to retain biodiversity at national level is reported to the United Nations as part of the Convention on Biological Diversity.
 Reports typically describe policies to prevent the loss of diversity generally, such as habitat preservation, rather than specifying measures to protect particular taxa.
 Pollinators are the main exception to this, with several countries reporting efforts to reduce the decline of their pollinating insects.

 Following the 2017 Krefeld and other studies, Germany's environment ministry, the BMU, started an Action Programme for Insect Protection (Aktionsprogramm Insektenschutz).
 Their goals include promoting insect habitats in the agricultural landscape, and reducing pesticide use, light pollution, and pollutants in soil and water.

-A study suggests that the most influential factors, that can be counteracted, are habitat loss and degradation, pesticides, and climate change.
-It recommended enacting policies via governments at all levels across the globe that address these in a meaningful way.